 Now, I wouldn’t suggest at all that we make work a priority over our health or our families.
 However, there has to be a recognition that we spend an incredible amount of time surrounded by our colleagues at the office.
 Why not work to optimize that time by building a tribe within your work-life?

 We can choose to embrace those wacky ducks.
 Or, we can keep those quackers at arm’s-length and mutter under our breath about how we can’t wait to retire early.
 Remember that little show called “The Office”?
 A group of misfits trying to get along in a cynical mockumentary?
 And then when the show ends all we can think about is how great a reboot would be.
-Because we love the entertainment value, but also because there’s an affinity to a workplace where people have bonded (good, bad, and goofy – Dwight Schrute).
+Because we love the entertainment value, but also because there’s an affinity to a workplace where people have bonded (good, bad, and goofy – Dwight Schrute was even an endeared part of the tribe).

 How to Control Your Own Cubicle Destiny